redstone99/hass-alert2/README.md

 #### Common alert features

-Most template alert config fields related to notifications can access extra template variables for convenience.
+Most template alert config fields can access the following extra variables for convenience: `alert_entity_id`, `alert_domain` and `alert_name`.

-One extra variable is `notify_reason`, containing the reason for the notification.  `notify_reason` may take the following string values:
+The variable `notify_reason` is also available to config fields related to notifications. `notify_reason` contains the reason for the notification and may take the following string values:

 | Value | Description |
 |---|---|